KAST Card

 | Card Format | Virtual (instant) and Physical |

 KAST explicitly states it is not a bank but rather a financial technology company where virtual accounts, payment cards, custody, and on/off ramp services are provided by licensed partners.
-The platform serves hundreds of thousands of users across 160+ countries, though detailed country-by-country availability is not publicly enumerated.
+Following an $80M Series A announced in May 2026, the platform now serves more than one million users across 170+ countries and processes close to $5 billion in annualized transaction volume.

 The core value proposition centers on borderless dollar access without traditional banking rails, targeting globally mobile users who hold or earn stablecoins and want frictionless spending capability.
 KAST's technical infrastructure supports instant virtual card issuance, Apple Pay and Google Pay integration, and a conversion mechanism that allows users to deposit major cryptocurrencies which are automatically converted into supported stablecoins for spending.